Healthy Homes Assessment Strathmore Park

 Draught Stopping Strathmore Park

-If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap, then it’s likely a crack or an opening that requirements sealing in somehow.
-Cracks and gaps that are large should be stopped permanently.
-Cracks that are greater than 3mm and let air into or out from your home need sealing.
-In the case of an open fireplace isn’t being used, it can cause draughts and must be sealed off.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as far as imaginable.
+If you can feel external air entering or a clear draught from a crack or a gap and you can feel it, it’s probably a gap or crack that needs sealing in any way.
+Cracks and gaps that are large should be fixed permanently.
+Cracks that are greater than 3mm and allow air in or out from the home need sealing.
+In the case of an open fireplace isn’t used it can create draughts.
+This must be sealed off.
+Property managers and landlords are responsible for making sure that such draughts are squelched whenever imaginable.

-There is no require to cover up gaps or holes in the construction.
-For instance, small gaps around doors and windows might be necessary to allow for movement within the structure as the household gets warmer and cooler, to allow them to be closed and opened rather instead of being stuck.
-We will examine the windows and doors during our Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes in the construction.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure as the house gets warmer and cooler, to allow them to be shut and opened, rather than being stuck.
+We will check every window and door in an Healthy Homes assessment of your rental property.

 Get the complete information of the Healthy Homes draught stopping requirements.